Claims We Pursue

 - you have experienced resulting losses.

-If this is the case, please contact the Wolper Law Firm for a free consultation and case evaluation to determine if this is the result of broker misconduct.
+If this is the case, please contact the Wolper Law Firm, P.A. for a free consultation and case evaluation to determine if this is the result of broker misconduct.
 If so, you may be able to recover all or part of your investment losses.

 Unauthorized Trading: Before executing a trade, the law requires that your financial advisor obtain prior authorization from the account owner or his or her written designee.
 Failure to obtain prior authorization may provide you with a claim to recover any attending losses and a return of all commissions charged.
 Financial advisors who engage in unauthorized trading often do so in order to generate a commission.
 Passive investors who do not regularly review the details of their account statements are more susceptible to being victimized by unauthorized trading.
 It is important for you to review your account statements and trade confirmations each month and monitor all transactions made in your accounts.

-The Wolper Law Firm has extensive experience handling claims involving unauthorized trading.
-If an unauthorized trade is placed in your account, please contact the Wolper Law Firm for a free consultation and evaluation of any potential claims you have against your brokerage firm or financial advisor.
+The Wolper Law Firm, P.A. has extensive experience handling claims involving unauthorized trading.
+If an unauthorized trade is placed in your account, please contact the Wolper Law Firm, P.A. for a free consultation and evaluation of any potential claims you have against your brokerage firm or financial advisor.

 Broker Theft: Unfortunately, there are many financial advisors that engage in criminal activity under the auspices of providing legitimate financial advice.
 Broker theft has become more pronounced in accounts owned by elderly clients.
 The most common example of broker theft occurs when a financial advisor withdraws money from a client’s account for his or her own personal use.
 Often times these withdrawals are accompanied by false promises to repay the monies owed at a point in the future.